 Ukraine Relief, Recovery, Reconstruction and Reform Trust Fund (URTF)

 URTF is a coordinated financing and support mechanism to assist the Government of Ukraine in (i) sustaining its administrative and service delivery capacity and conducting relief efforts; and (ii) planning and implementing recovery, resilient reconstruction, and reform agenda.
 URTF is supporting Framework Projects – emergency operations that mobilize partner resources through an innovative and flexible design.
-They reflect Ukraine’s relief needs outlined in the RDNA2 and are designed to be adaptable to events on the ground, scalable to integrate additional financing, and rapidly make an impact.
+They reflect Ukraine’s relief needs outlined in the RDNA and are designed to be adaptable to events on the ground, scalable to integrate additional financing, and rapidly make an impact.

 Public Expenditures for Administrative Capacity Endurance (PEACE)

 The PEACE in Ukraine project is contributing to sustaining the Government's administrative and service delivery capacity, as well as essential services and core government functions.
-It covers expenditures incurred for the government, education, and healthcare employees' wages; first responders' wages; pensions and social assistance payments – supported through grants from a dedicated MDTF, IBRD/IDA financing, and donor guarantees.
+It covers expenditures incurred for the government, education, and healthcare services; first responders' wages; pensions and social assistance payments – supported through grants from a dedicated MDTF, IBRD/IDA financing, and donor guarantees.

 The ADVANCE Ukraine TF is aimed at providing IBRD lending credit enhancement for projects and operations in Ukraine.
 It follows the Bank’s bilateral shareholder guarantee framework and is financed through the issuance and deposit of promissory notes.
 The Government of Japan contributed US$5 billion in promissory notes upon the trust fund’s establishment.
 The first US$1.5 billion Ukraine Relief and Recovery Development Policy Loan was approved by the World Bank’s Board of Executive Directors on June 29, 2023.